Wdboyes13/MyCal/README.md

 Schedules are in XML

 The files ending in ~ are emacs saves

+The Makefile is just a wrapper around CMake and others to make my life easier

 ## Notice
 The 'Roboto' Font is licensed under the SIL Open Font License Version 1.1